barryclark/jekyll-now/_posts/2018-11-24-shadow-of-the-colossus.md

 Overall, Shadow of the Colossus is just *fine* in 2018.
 Nothing more, nothing less.
 I'm glad I played it, and I'm glad I stuck it out to beat it.

 *Did you enjoy this review?
 Did I skip anything important?
 Do you want to tell me how wrong I am?
-Use the hashtag #GAMENAMEReview when you [message me on Twitter][twitter] and let's chat!*
+Use the hashtag #SotCReview when you [message me on Twitter][twitter] and let's chat!*

 [^1]: I think a telling factor about the relative enjoyment of this game can be gleaned from the trophies.
 The trophy for defeating the 1st colossus has been earned by 90.5% of all people who have played the game.
 Then there's a sharp dropoff between colossus 2 (81.4% beaten) and 3 (68.4%), and then a pretty stable decline all the way down to 29% that have beaten the final colossus.